Uxie-Framework/Uxie/README.md

     ]
 ]
 ```
-All Error messages teamplates are defined in 'App\Validation Errors.php' to make theme so easy to modify.
+All Error messages teamplates are defined in 'App/ServiceProviders/ValidationErrorsProvider.php' to make theme so easy to modify.

 ## Exception handler:
 `Uxie` comes with a built-in exceptions automatic handler that will handle thrown exceptions / errors automatically.